Free audio mp3s for personal use (Please support the authors and publishers by also purchasing a book)

 Walter Youngquist ♦ John Perlin ♦ Christopher Clugston ♦ Ugo BardiIn order to understand our precarious relationship to the renewable and nonrenewable resources that make human life and civilizations possible (i.e., Primary Reality), the writings of Walter Youngquist, John Perlin, Chris Clugston, and Ugo Bardi are invaluable.

-Many of us in the sustainability movement consider Walter Youngquist's classic 1997 book, GeoDestinies: The inevitable control of Earth resources over nations and individuals, to be indispensable reading.
+Many of us in the "deep sustainability" movement consider Walter Youngquist's classic 1997 book, GeoDestinies: The inevitable control of Earth resources over nations and individuals, to be indispensable reading.
 (I consider it one of the most important books written in the last half century, as it is impossible to truly understand human history without this perspective.)
-Throughout 2017, with the generous permission of both Dr. Youngquist and The Social Contract Press, I am recording the audio of the full text of GeoDestinies (revised and updated in 2012, though not yet published in book form).
-The completed chapters are below, followed by several reviews:An important and helpful introduction to the significance of Youngquist's analysis can be found in his online essay, "Our Plundered Planet and a Future of Less," originally published by Negative Population Growth, here (PDF here), and reprinted in the Winter 2015 (Volume 25, Number 2) issue of the Journal of The Social Contract Press, here.
+In 2017, with the generous permission of both Dr. Youngquist and The Social Contract Press, I recorded the audio of select chapters in GeoDestinies (revised and updated in 2012, though not yet published in book form).
+NOTE: Dr. Youngquist died in February 2018 at the age of 96.
+Here are my recordings of some of Walter's writings, followed by several reviews:An important and helpful introduction to the significance of Youngquist's analysis can be found in his online essay, "Our Plundered Planet and a Future of Less," originally published by Negative Population Growth, here (PDF here), and reprinted in the Winter 2015 (Volume 25, Number 2) issue of the Journal of The Social Contract Press, here.
 (This is truly a "MUST READ" or "MUST LISTEN TO" essay!)
 GeoDestinies: Introductory Overview (38 min audio by Dowd) Chapter 1: Minerals Move Civilizations (1:18 audio by Dowd) Chapter 2: Minerals Move People (48 min audio by Dowd) Chapter 3: Minerals and War, and Economic and Political Warfare (1:12 audio by Dowd) Chapter 4: The Good Geofortune of the USA (30 min audio by Dowd) Chapter 5: The Extraordinary Geodestiny of Saudi Arabia & Gulf Nations (48 min audio) Chapter 6: Metal Riches and How They Are Spent (1:38 audio by Dowd) Chapter 7: Minerals, Money, and the "Petro-Currencies" (1:05 audio by Dowd) Chapter 8: Energy and Population (1:34 audio by Dowd) Chapter 9: The Oil Interval (1:26 audio by Dowd)

 Chapter 26: Myths and Realities of Mineral and Energy Resources (1:02 audio by Dowd)